What is a Job Change?

 Why Champion Tracking Matters

 For Account Executives (AEs): Reach out to champions at their new role early in their tenure.
 They’re likely to have a positive association with your organization and may be evaluating vendors or building out their team.
-For Account Managers (AMs): Be aware when a key champion or executive sponsor leaves one of your accounts.
+For Account Managers (AMs/CSMs): Be aware when a key champion or executive sponsor leaves one of your accounts.
 This allows you to:- Line up a new executive sponsor or champion to maintain momentum

 - Listen for any reorganization or transition risks that could impact your relationship